trapeze/python-discount/README.rst

 ---------------------

-If you are familiar with using the C library and would rather use Discount's functionality directly, ``libmarkdown`` is what you are looking for; it's simply a thin wrapper around the original C implementation.  ``libmarkdown`` exposes the public functions and flags documented on the `Discount homepage`_.
+If you are familiar with using the C library and would rather use Discount library directly, ``libmarkdown`` is what you are looking for; it's simply a thin wrapper around the original C implementation.
+``libmarkdown`` exposes the public functions and flags documented on the `Discount homepage`_.

 In Python you'll need to do some extra work preparing Python objects you want to pass to ``libmarkdown``'s functions.